denisjovic/hungry/README.md

 # Hungry

 Recipes from different cuisines.
 App is using spoonacular API.
 Filtering by name.
-See detailed recipe with ingredients and step by step insturcions.
+See detailed recipe with ingredients and step by step instructions.

-## install and run

-git cl

 ## Installation